 LCC has the goal of increasing the percentage of college funding supported by grants.
 While additional revenue will help the district achieve its mission, grants generally only provide funds for a limited duration and very specific outcomes.
 Due to this volatility, it is important that LCC carefully evaluate grant opportunities before taking them on.
-Therefore, LCC will need to vet grant opportunities for maintenance of effort, long term effects, ongoing personnel, budget impact, and grant goal fit with the goals of the institution.
+LCC implemented a system for vetting grant opportunities for maintenance of effort, long term effects, ongoing personnel, budget impact, and grant goal fit with the goals of the institution in 2016-17.
 Proper management of these grants is key.
 While a grant team approach makes sense now, as grant funding begins to have a larger impact on district resources, an evaluation of the need for a grant coordinator to manage and solicit grants should be undertaken.

 Outcome Year Item #

-Increased grant 2016-17 10, 11
+Increased grant 2017-18 4,6

-funding 2017-18

-2018-19
+funding 2018-19

 2019-20

 2020-21

-Campus vetting 2016-17 6

-of grant 2017-18
+2021-22

+Well managed 2017-18 4

-opportunities 2018-19
+grants 2018-19 3

 2019-20

 2020-21

-Well managed 2016-17 6, 11

-grants 2017-18

-2018-19

-2019-20

-2020-21
+2021-22